zuzalite/flyingDuckuino/README.md

 RCSwitch for Arduino https://github.com/sui77/rc-switch

 ###Important Note
 I am not responsible for any illegal action.
-If you use this for any illegal purpose you will go to jail!
+If you use this for any illegal purpose you will possibly go to jail!